EdwardPrado/apod-app/README.md

 1. Use `netlify dev` to launch locally

 # Production
-1. Import project from Git to Netlify
+1. Import project from Github to Netlify
 2. Under Environment variables add the following variables:
   - `API_KEY` with the API key
   - `BACKEND_SERVER_PORT` with the server port.
 You can set it to 5000.